1015062E/howto/DbProviderFactories GetFactoryClasses.md

 Retrieves a list of all the data providers installed on your system that implement the DbProviderFactory class.
 This command returns a DataTable containing information about each provider, such as:
-<br>Name: The readable name of the data provider.
+-- Name: The readable name of the data provider.
 <br>Description: A description of the data provider.
 <br>InvariantName: The programmatic name used to refer to the data provider.
 <br>AssemblyQualifiedName: The fully qualified name of the factory class, which includes enough information to instantiate the object.